Zurc/lasaldelavida/episodio5-learning.md

 >  - XMLHttpRequest
 >
 >  Angular runs a CD cycle whenever it detects any of these events through Zone.js.
 Angular CD cycle is triggered by a method tick in the ApplicationRef class.
+>
+>  So we see internalViewRef has all properties and methods of ViewRef and ChangeDetectorRef classes.
+>
+>  When we want to manipulate CD from a Component, we inject the ChangeDetectorRef class.

 [how to safely access attributes in angular using ?](https://blog.bitsrc.io/how-to-safely-access-attributes-in-angular-using-6ddac4901044)